Faraii-Mash/100-Days-Of-Code/Day 8 (Ceaser's Cipher Program)/README.txt

 READ FIRST
 Above is the rock_paper_scissors.py file.
 This File was written by FB Mashiri in Python.
-The small program is a python project that works as a password generator The small project is part of my #100daysofcode challenge.
+The small program is a python project for Ceaser's Cipher The small project is part of my #100daysofcode challenge.